ondrolexa/gravpage/pages/01.home/apsg06/item.md

     limit: 10
 ---

 Do you want to try unconventional way to explore orientational data?
-Instal from [PyPI](https://pypi.org/project/apsg) or check latest version of Python module [APSG](https://github.com/ondrolexa/apsg).
+Install from [PyPI](https://pypi.org/project/apsg) or check latest version of Python module [APSG](https://github.com/ondrolexa/apsg).